-COUNTRY KEY GOVERNANCE CONSIDERATIONS RELEVANCE AND IMPORTANCE OF THE ISSUE BRAZIL FAMILY HEALTH PROGRAM PAKISTAN LADY HEALTH WORKER PROGRAM INDIA ASHA PROGRAM SOUTH AFRICA WARD-BASED PRIMARY HEALTH CARE (PHC) OUTREACH TEAMS ETHIOPIA HEALTH EXTENSION PROGRAM Inception year (as a national program) u) 1994 1994 2005 2011 2003 Employment status of CHWs Are CHWs employees of the state and/or appointed by communities?
+COUNTRY KEY GOVERNANCE CONSIDERATIONS RELEVANCE AND IMPORTANCE OF THE ISSUE BRAZIL FAMILY HEALTH PROGRAM PAKISTAN LADY HEALTH WORKER PROGRAM INDIA ASHA PROGRAM SOUTH AFRICA WARD-BASED PRIMARY HEALTH CARE (PHC) OUTREACH TEAMS ETHIOPIA HEALTH EXTENSION PROGRAM Inceptic Inception year (as a national program) program) 1994 1994 2005 2011 2003 Employment status of CHWs Are CHWs employees of the state and/or appointed by communities?
 Signals who CHWs are accountable to, and how firmly embedded they are in structures of the health system.
 State employees State employees Considered volunteers but receive a government stipend.
 Employed by NGOs who in turn have service contracts with state health services at district level.
 State employees Program financing How are CHW programs financed?
 How CHW programs are financed reflects both national and local priorities and is also a key governance mechanism.
 The Family Health Program is co-funded by states and municipalities, but regulated by the national government.
 The CHW program is an integral part of Family Health Program and thus funded as part of it.
 The Pakistani government is the largest funder of LHW services, although the program has been underfunded since its inception.
 The vast majority (around 70%) of the costs are comprised of LHW stipends, drugs and contraceptives.
 4% of overall costs are for training.
-In 2006, the MoHFW stipulated that the program would cost US\$185 per ASHA.
+In 2006, the Ministry of Health and Family Welfare (MoHFW) stipulated that the program would cost US\$ 185 per ASHA.
 This included the costs of selection, social mobilization, training, drug kits, identity cards and support for ASHAs through the PHCs and supervisors.
-It and not include the ASHAs' stipends, which were to come from the budgets of other MoHFW initiatives.
+It did not include the ASHAs' stipends, which were to come from the budgets of other MoHFW initiatives.
 In the past, programs were largely funded from external grants.
 The new program will increasingly be funded through the health budget.
-Financed by a mix of national and sub- national government entities, bilateral and multilateral donors, non- governmental organizations, private contributions, along with user fee contributions, along with user fee revenues.
+Financed by a mix of national and sub- national government entities, bilateral and multilateral donors, non- governmental organizations, private contributions, along with user fee revenues.
 At the local level, financing and planning are decentralized and the woredas receive block grants to cover HEP expenses.

-COUNTRY KEY GOVERNANCE CONSIDERATIONS RELEVANCE AND IMPORTANCE OF THE ISSUE BRAZIL FAMILY HEALTH PROGRAM PAKISTAN LADY HEALTH WORKER PROGRAM INDIA ASHA PROGRAM SOUTH AFRICA WARD-BASED PRIMARY HEALTH CARE (PHC) OUTREACH TEAMS ETHIOPIA HEALTH EXTENSION PROGRAM Inception year (as a national program) (E 1994 1994 2005 2011 2003 Program scale- up Will the program be taken to scale and, if so, how will this occur?
-CHW programs generally aim to improve access to and quality of health care for remote and poor communities.
-In 1990 there were 78,805 CHAs and there are now over 236,000 CHAs that provide services to 98 million people within 85% of Brazil's municipalities.
-A 2000 evaluation estimated that 150,000 LHWs were needed to obtain optimal coverage in the country.
-Since then there has been a consistent scale- up, to 90,074 in 2008.
-This increased LHW coverage in more increased LHW coverage in more increased LHW coverage in more increased LHW acoverage in more increased LHW coverage in more rural and poorer areas, but the program still does not reach the most disadvantaged areas Initially (2005- 2008) the ASHA program was a component of the National Rural Health Mission only in 18 "High Focus States" and in the tribal districts of other states.
+COUNTRY KEY GOVERNANCE CONSIDERATIONS RELEVANCE AND IMPORTANCE OF THE ISSUE BRAZIL FAMILY HEALTH PROGRAM PAKISTAN LADY HEALTH WORKER PROGRAM INDIA ASHA PROGRAM SOUTH AFRICA WARD-BASED PRIMARY HEALTH CARE (PHC) OUTREACH TEAMS ETHIOPIA HEALTH EXTENSION PROGRAM Incepti Inception year (as a national program) program) 1994 1994 2005 2011 2003 dn be taken to scale and, if so, how will this occur? generally aim to improve access to and quality of health care for remote and poor communities were 78,805 CHAs and there are now over 236,000 CHAs that provide estimated that 150,000 LHWs were needed to obtain optimal coverage in the country.
+Since then program was a component of the National Rural Health Mission only in 18 "High roll the program out nationally.
+Numerous pilot sites are operational at this four HSDPs since its inception in 1997.
+Rollout has occurred in a step-wise manner, in which the sneed was million people within 85% of Brazil's municipalities. there has been a consistent scale- up, to 90,074 in 2008.
+This increased LHW coverage in more rural and poorer areas, but the program still does not reach the most disadvantaged areas.
+Focus States" and in the tribal districts of other states.
 In 2009 the program was extended to cover the entire country.
-The target number of ASHAs is selected.
-The intention is to roll the program out nationally.
-Numerous pilot sites are operational at this stage and are being carefully monitored and evaluated.
-There have been four HSDPs since its inception in 1997.
-Rollout has occurred in a step-wise manner, in which the speed was influenced by available resources for health posts and presence of eligible women to become HEWs.
+The target number of ASHAs is 888,650; 94% have now been selected. stage and are being carefully monitored and evaluated. influenced by available resources for health posts and presence of eligible women to become HEWs.